ronuraltindag/EC282SP2022/handouts/handout4.md

 ```

+Question:

 Using the Anscombe’s Quartet as instructed in the header code, for four pairs of (x1,y1),(x2,y2),(x3,y3 ),(x4,y4)

-	a.
+- a.
 Estimate and interpret the sample covariance and correlation.

-	b.
+- b.
 Use four scatterplots to visually observe the data.

-	c.
+- c.
 Using the first series of Anscombe’s quartet, choose the intercept and the slope of the line that visually best fits the data given in the scatter plot.

-	d.
+- d.
 Using the data set calculate the predicted values for the outcome, residuals, and the sum of squared residuals.

-	e.
+- e.
 Calculate the OLS estimators for the intercept and the slope using the formula.

-	f.
+- f.
 Compare the sum of the squared residuals from the OLS estimators to the one that you used in part (b).

-	g.
+- g.
 Interpret the estimated OLS coefficients.

-	h.
+- h.
 Calculate and interpret the R-squared of the regression.